fatihbeyexe/Wolf-Responder/README.md

 Release Notes
 -----

 v1.1.0 27.01.2024 => Now also compatible for PowerShell v4.0+ and some bug fixes.
+User input for continue or not disabled for this release.
+Will be add with extra "remote" feature.
 (Please share your experience with tool.
 Contact me freely from my contact addresses)